zmahfuz0613/Active-record/instructions.md

 ## Easy Bonus!

-Update the routes, controllers, and views for students!
+Add the routes, controllers, and views for students!

 ## Advice